-MICB David Straney | straney@umd.edu
+MICB Michael Keller | kellermi@umd.edu

-PHNB Kimberly Paczolt | kpaczolt@umd.edu The CEBG specialization includes required course work in Cell Biology and Physiology, Molecular Genetics, and Biochemistry.
-Options include courses such as Microbial Pathogenesis, Immunology, Biology of Cancer, Virology, Microbial Physiology, and Biology of the Human Genome.
-Ecology and Evolution (ECEV) Biological organisms, including humans, are connected to each other and to their environment by complex interactions.
+PHNB Kimberly Paczolt | kpaczolt@umd.edu

+The CEBG specialization includes required course work in Cell Biology and Physiology, Molecular Genetics, and Biochemistry.
+Options include courses such as Recombinant DNA lab, Developmental Biology, Bioinformatics and Integrated Genomics, RNA Biology and Therapeutics, and Human Genetics.

+Ecology and Evolution (ECEV)

+Biological organisms, including humans, are connected to each other and to their environment by complex interactions.
 They come to these interactions through their evolutionary history.
 The Ecology and Evolution specialization allows students to study complex biological systems, focusing on the evolutionary adaptations that allow organisms to fill specific environmental niches.
 This specialization will prepare you for graduate study, basic and applied research, and careers in areas such as conservation, environmental biology, veterinary medicine, employment in zoos, or work in science policy.

-The ECEV specialization includes required coursework in Ecology, Evolution, and Statistics.
-Options include courses such as Mammology, Animal Behavior, Biology of Extinct Animals, Natural History of the Chesapeake Bay, Microbial Ecology, Molecular Evolution, and Marine Ecology.
-General Biology (GENB) The General Biology specialization provides a strong but flexible curriculum for students with either broader or more specific interests than those covered by other areas of specialization.
+The ECEV specialization includes required coursework in Mammology, Animal Behavior, Environmental Physiology of Animals, Microbial Ecology, Ecology and Evolution of Infectious Disease, and Global Change Biology.

+General Biology (GENB)

+The General Biology specialization provides a strong but flexible curriculum for students with either broader or more specific interests than those covered by other areas of specialization.
 You will take courses across the biological levels of organization, but within those constraints you may choose to study one taxon or area in greater depth.
 This specialization will prepare you for graduate study in a broad range of biological fields, secondary school teaching, science writing, professional schools, biology/business-related careers, and basic or applied research.

 The GENB specialization includes required coursework in Statistics/Mathematical Biology, and Biochemistry.
 You will select your advanced courses from three required categories: Genetics & Evolution; Cell Biology, Development, and Physiology; and Ecology, Behavior, and Organismal Biology.

+Microbiology (MICB)

-Microbiology (MICB) Microorganisms such as viruses, bacteria, and single-celled eukaryotes are typically unseen but play crucial roles in all of Earth's ecosystems.
+Microorganisms such as viruses, bacteria, and single-celled eukaryotes are typically unseen but play crucial roles in all of Earth's ecosystems.
 The Microbiology specialization involves the study of microorganisms, including their distribution and role in the environment, relationship to other living organisms in health and disease, and use in biotechnology.
 Because of the importance of the study of bacteria and viruses in the biology of health and disease, food safety, host-pathogen interactions, genetic engineering, and the threat of bioterrorism, there are strong job opportunities for students with MICB degrees.
 This specialization will prepare you for graduate study, professional school, careers in public health, forensic science, biotechnology, and the pharmaceutical industry, and jobs in research labs and government agencies developing public policy or overseeing government regulations.

-The MICB specialization includes required coursework in Microbiology and Biochemistry.
-Options include courses such as Molecular Genetics, Microbial Pathogenesis, Recombinant DNA, Immunology, Bioinformatics, and Epidemiology & Public Health.
-Physiology and Neurobiology (PHNB) The complex biology of animals is supported by physiological and neurobiological processes.
+The MICB specialization includes required course work in Microbial Physiology, Microbial Genetics and Biochemistry.
+Options include courses such as Pathogenic Microbiology, Virology, Immunology, and Microbial Ecology.

+Physiology and Neurobiology (PHNB)

+The complex biology of animals is supported by physiological and neurobiological processes.
 The Physiology and Neurobiology specialization provides a foundation in the molecular and cellular processes of life that produce complex body systems, allowing students to study how these processes are organized into systems in whole organisms.
 This specialization will prepare you for graduate study, medicine, dentistry, allied health fields, and basic or applied research.

-The PHNB specialization includes required coursework in Cell Biology, Mammalian Physiology, Principles of Neuroscience, and Biochemistry.
-Options include courses such as Biology of Vision, Biology of the Human Genome, Biology of Cancer, Endocrinology, and Diseases of the Nervous System.
+The PHNB specialization includes required coursework in Biology of Vision, Molecular Neuroethology, Developmental Biology, Endocrinology, and Diseases of the Nervous System.